MilaCerveira/JS-Project-Week8/README.md

-# Games Hub
+# Solar system

-Games Hub is a full stack JavaScript application with an Express server and MongoDB database.
+Solar system is a full stack JavaScript application with an Express server and MongoDB database.

 ## Getting Started